mnjunath/travel-web-site-using-HTML-and-CSS/README.md

 Here are some previews of the Travel Website in action:

 ![Homepage Hero Section](image1.png)
-*Hero section with a bold CTA and scenic background.*

 ![Destinations Section](image2.png)
-*Popular destinations showcased with images and descriptions.*

 ![Packages Section](image3.png)
-*Travel packages listed in a clean, responsive grid.*

 ![About & Contact Section](image4.png)
-*Simple about us section followed by contact information.*

 ![Footer Section](image5.png)
-*Responsive footer with links and social media icons.*

 ## 📂 Folder Structure